 It's time to spill the beans on coffee!

-And one of the major side effects of caffeine is wearing out your adrenal glands, so you may want to cut down on your consumption of caffeine or switch to a better alternative.
+Another big major side effect of coffee or caffeine is wearing out your adrenal glands.
+After reading the following, you may seriously think about cutting down on your consumption of coffee or switching to a better alternative.